criblio/appscope/website/src/pages/docs/working-with.md

 This is a guiding principle, not a strict rule.
 Sometimes you may prefer to plan out a CLI session, or, conversely, explore using the library.

-What matters most is whether the command you want to scope can be changed while it is running.
+What matters most is whether the command you want to scope can or should be changed or varied.
 If it can, try the CLI; if not, go for the library.

 For example:

-* TBD example 1
+* If you are developing some code, and you want to see how its behavior changes as you iterate, use the CLI.

-* TBD example 2
+* If you are running curl commands against a website, and want to see what changes when you switch between HTTP/1.1 and HTTP/2.2 and/or HTTP and HTTPS, use the CLI.

-* TBD example 3
+* If you are running Nginx in a specific, unchanging way dictated by the requirements of your organization, and you want to see metrics, use the library.

 Here's a decision tree to help you determine whether to use the CLI or the library.